HelpMe-Pls/Life-Engineering/Tips & Tools/Socialize.md

 - What was the most challenging period in your life and what did you learn from it?
 - Tell me more about the last time you had an emotional breakdown.
 - Tell me about an event that made you realized you've been coping/lying to yourself, and it made you accept the thing you're trying to hide so that you can peacefully live with it.
+- Do you want to be the world's best player and known as the worst, or the world's worst player and known as the best ?
 - What are some of the things that you think you deserve to have, but you couldn't have it?
 Why?
 >[!important]- Opinions and the Ego
 >- Don’t criticize the person—criticize the general approach or criticize the class of activities.